roc-lang/roc/compiler/README.md

 - Checking that all variables are declared before they're used
 - Type checking
-- Running Roc code in Interpreted Mode (that is, without having to compile it to Rust first - useful for development, since it's a faster feedback loop, but there's a runtime performance penalty compared to doing a full compile to Rust).

 > As of this writing, the compiler doesn't do any of those things yet.
 They'll be added later!